ibm-cloud-docs/dns-svcs/resolver-config.md

 {:DomainName: data-hd-keyref="DomainName"}

-# Updating the DNS resolver for different OSes
+# Updating the DNS resolver for different OSs
 {: #updating-dns-resolver}

 This document is intended as general guidance only.
 Refer to your operating system's documentation for full details.